-The Professional Center Library is here to support students in their educational endeavors, through our collections, services and staff.
+The Wake Forest University Law Library is here to support students in their educational endeavors, through our collections, services and staff.
 Learn more about those resources here, and check out the links to the left for more information.

 Study Aids: Did you know the Library collects some popular study aids, including the Sum and Substance audio recordings, Law in a Flash flashcards, and other print outlines?
 Many of our study aids are housed in the Academic Success Collection on the second floor, and our titles are available for you to examine.
 These items check out for 7 days at a time, or you can use them in the library.
 Some high-demand titles are kept on Reserve, at the Circulation Desk, including the Sum and Substance CDs.
 You may also find older versions of some study aids in the stacks on the Ground floor.